cityofasheville/simplicity-backend/readme.md

 ##What the backend accomplishes.
 * Processes data into the format the simplicity ui expects **TODO**.
   * still using old method via create-overlays.sh  and sql files in sql/ directory.
+  * Try use pg-cursor. and 1000 at a time
 * Verifies correct schema for data **TODO**.
 * Compiles spatial queries in advance **TODO**.
 * Checks data consistency to ensure simplicity app will work properly.